Nearly all ScoutPalDB users have or plan to purchase Dell Axim or HP iPAQ

 PDA's; these devices typically have two slots at the top into which you can

 plug a scanner and memory card.
 The bigger slot is called a CF slot.
 (Compact

 Flash.)
 The smaller slot is called an SD slot.
 (Secure Digital.)

-scanner with a CF data card.
-Either set will work for scanning merchandise
+with a CF data card.
+Either set will work for scanning merchandise with ScoutPalDB,

 The options are illustrated here: